-C- is the minimum passing grade in VOI 211 VOICE (MAJOR), VOI 212 VOICE (MAJOR), and VOI 213 VOICE (MAJOR).
-At the completion of the second year the student must receive a minimum grade of B- in VOI 214 VOICE (MAJOR) to be admitted to the upper division.
-In the upper division (VOI 311 VOICE (MAJOR)- VOI 314 VOICE (MAJOR), grades of B- or higher are required in all courses.
+C- is the minimum passing grade in VOI 211 VOICE (MAJOR), VOI 212 VOICE (MAJOR), and VOI 213 VOICE (MAJOR) and the related jury exams.
+At the completion of the second year the student must receive a minimum grade of B- in VOI 214 VOICE (MAJOR) and PERF 262 SOPHOMORE JURYto be admitted to the upper division.
+In the upper division (VOI 311 VOICE (MAJOR)- VOI 314 VOICE (MAJOR), PERF 361 JUNIOR JURY, PERF 313 JUNIOR RECITAL, PERF 362 SENIOR JURY, and PERF 314 SENIOR RECITAL), grades of B- or higher are required in all courses.

 Students may be excused from taking French, German, and/or Italian if they had a minimum of two years of high school study in the language.
+Spanish may be substituted for Italian for those students who are native speakers, who have majored or minored in Spanish, or who have had a minimum of two years of high school study.
 In such cases, students will replace the language courses with free non-music electives as needed to earn a minimum of 30 semester hours outside music.

 |Major Area and Supportive Courses in Music|